oracle-livelabs/security/database/advanced/avdf-restructured/report-alert.md

         ![AVDF](./images/avdf-602.png "Sensitive Data report")

-4. Now, you will see activity on sensitive data along with the global set
+4. Now, you will see the sensitive data along with the global set

     ![AVDF](./images/avdf-603.png "Sensitive Data report")